Furikuda/bork/docs/internals/data-structures.rst

 * *time* and *time_end* are the start and end timestamps, respectively
 * *comment*, a user-specified archive comment
 * *chunker_params* are the :ref:`chunker-params <chunker-params>` used for creating the archive.
-  This is used by :ref:`borg_recreate` to determine whether a given archive needs rechunking.
+  This is used by :ref:`bork_recreate` to determine whether a given archive needs rechunking.
 * Some other pieces of information related to recreate.

 .. _item: